Clemapfel/jluna/docs/manual.md

 unnamed: 0
 ```

+### Detached Proxies

 ### Implications

-With our newly acquired knowledge about named and unnamed proxies, we can investigate code from the previous sections more closely:
+With our newly acquired knowledge of named and unnamed proxies, we can investigate code from the previous sections more closely:

 ```cpp
 // declare field an instance